 Most Spider Plant species will produce white blossoms, whereas a few species have exceptionally greenish-white or yellow-white flowers.

-It is a myth that Spider Plant flowers turn into babies.
+It is a myth that Spider Plant flowers and turn them into babies.
 Rather, they produce blossoms that consist of tiny white flowers, along with Spider Plant Babies.

-Babies, also known as pups or spiderettes, are offsets at the end of leaves and resemble the Spider Plant.
+Babies, also known as pups or siderites, are offsets at the end of leaves and resemble the Spider Plant.

 People also rumor that Spider Plant dies with the flowers blooming.

 The plant has four life stages (Baby, Young, Maturity, and Old Age), where flowering mainly occurs in the second and third stages.

 The baby plant marks the initial stage of the Spider Plant, including germination or propagation.